Egmarortiz/data_visualization_world_predictions/README.md

-# Math | My personal hub for mapping the potential trajectories of the world and what they mean for me.
+# Math | Personal hub for mapping the potential trajectories of the world and what they mean for me.